Skip to content

 • (Optional) You can set reduced cache TTL for the given view, to reduce the risk of stale cache on subtree operations affecting the inlined content.

 2. You can opt in to set a max length parameter (in bytes) and corresponding ttl (in seconds) for cases when the limit is reached.
-The system will log a warning where the limit is reached, and when needed, you can optimize these cases as described above.
+The system logs a warning where the limit is reached, and when needed, you can optimize these cases as described above.

 1